victoriano/mapping_tourist_accommodations/README.md

    - Go to Pages > Create a project
    - Select "Connect to Git"
    - Select your repository
-   - Set the build command to `cd webapp && npm install && npm run build`
+   - Set the build command to `cd webapp && npm install && npm run build && rm -f dist/data/output/secciones_with_shapes.geojson`
    - Set the build output directory to `webapp/dist`
    - Add a build environment variable `NODE_VERSION` with value `16` (or your preferred version)